Dongeun-Kang/offensive-security/web security/OS command injection/Lab: Blind OS command injection with output redirection/README.md

-# OS Command Injection — Contact Form
+# Lab: Blind OS command injection with output redirection

 Submit a message through the contact form.